Šternberk: Administrative division

 Těšíkov forms an exclave of the municipal territory.

+Etymology

+The town's name is derived from its first owners, the Lords of Šternberk (Sternberg), and their coat of arms, which features a mountain (German: Berg) and a golden star (German: Stern).

 Geography

 Šternberk is located about 15 km north of Olomouc.
-It lies on the border of two geomorphological units.
-Most of the municipal territory belongs to the Nízký Jeseník range, only the eastern part of the territory lies in the Upper Morava Valley.
-The highest point is the hill Vysoká Roudná with an elevation of 660 m.
-The Sitka Stream slows through the town.
+It lies on the border of two geomorphological regions.
+Most of the municipal territory belongs to the Nízký Jeseník range, but the eastern part of the town lies in the Upper Morava Valley.
+The highest point is the hill Vysoká Roudná at 660 m above sea level.
+The Sitka Stream flows through the town.